 It should be noted that in order to meet current minimum requirements, large-scale construction would be required in order to become fully compliant.
-Considering the substantial water loss, and excessive annual budget required in order to operate the facility, the City should conduct an evaluation of the viability of operating in 2017 or 2018.
+Considering the substantial water loss, and excessive annual budget and effort required to operate the facility, the City should evaluate the viability of operating in 2018.
 Concerns should be providing safe and clean water quality.
 Based on the current condition and operation of the system, it is difficult to provide consistently balanced and clean water to prevent the risk of patron illness.
-However, the improvements listed on the previous page (27) will